 The Fund views equity investments as ownership in a business enterprise and approaches investing as long-term partial ownership of businesses.
-The Fund seeks to purchase publicly traded companies at significant discounts to intrinsic worth.
+The Fund seeks to purchase

+Vulcan Value Partners, LLC ("Vulcan" or the "Adviser") has contractually agreed to limit the Fund's total annual fund operating expenses (exclusive of Acquired Fund Fees and Expenses (if any), brokerage expenses, interest expense, taxes and extraordinary expenses) to 1.25% and 0.85% of the Fund's average daily net assets with respect to Investor Class shares and Institutional Class shares, respectively.
+These fee waivers (the "Expense Agreements") shall continue through August 31, 2024.
+The Adviser will be permitted to recapture expenses it has borne through the Expense Agreements to the extent that the Fund's expenses in later periods fall below the annual rates set forth in the Expense Agreements or in previous letter agreements; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
+Notwithstanding the foregoing, the Fund will not pay any such deferred fees and expenses more than three years after the date on which publicly traded companies at significant discounts to intrinsic worth.
 The Fund seeks to invest for the long term, limiting the selection of qualifying investments to good businesses with identifiable, sustainable competitive advantages to maximize returns and to minimize risk.
 The Fund generally defines risk as the probability of permanently losing capital over a five-year period.
 The Fund generally sells stocks when they approach their appraised value.
 The Fund seeks to determine business or intrinsic value through disciplined financial analysis.
 The Fund believes that equities purchased at prices substantially less than their intrinsic worth generally afford capital protection from significant permanent loss and also create the possibility of substantial appreciation if the market recognizes the company's economic value.